 It was July 4, 1993 -- 25 years ago today -- and I was in Binghamton, New York with my pal Jeff at the second stop of an upstate minor league excursion.
 A day earlier we'd been at historic Dunn Field in Elmira for some Class A NY-Penn League action.

-Now we'd moved up a class, to the AA Eastern League affiliate of the New York Mets.
+Now we'd moved up to the AA Eastern League affiliate of the New York Mets.
 On the B-Mets roster were outfielder Butch Huskey, infielders Aaron Ledesma and Quilvio Veras, plus pitchers Jason Jacome and Pete Walker, prospects all, but none could hold a figurative candle to the big kid on the opposing Canton-Akron Indians.